-In March 2016, of 471 employees, 438 (92.99%) declared themselves to be "white", white other, white Irish or were un-stated.
-The remaining 7.01% have defined themselves to be from one or other of various recognized minority ethnic groups.
-This has changes slightly over the last year; in March 2015 484 employees (92.1%) declared themselves to be "white", white other and / or white
+In March 2017, of 439 employees, 402 (91.5%) declared themselves to be "white", white other, white Irish or were un-stated.
+The remaining 8.5% of the workforce have defined themselves to be from one or other of various recognised minority ethnic groups.